Floyd maps to the boundaries of relatively hyperbolic groups: Introduction

-At the present moment no simple proof of `$\s{RH_{fh}{\Leftrightarrow}RH_{23}}$' is known.
+At the present moment no simple proof of `$\s{RH_{fh}{\Leftrightarrow}RH_{32}}$' is known.
 To obtain either of the implications one should interpret an r.h. action as an action of the other type.
-So, for `$\Rightarrow$', one has to construct a compactum $T$ acted upon by $G$ with the desired properties, and, for `$\Leftarrow$' one has to find at least one fine hyperbolic $G$-graph out of the topological information.
+So, for `$\Rightarrow$', one has to construct a compactum $T$ acted upon by $G$ with the desired properties, and, for `$\Leftarrow$' one has to find at least one fine hyperbolic $G$-graph (i.e. a graph endowed with an action of $G$) out of the topological information.

 This paper is intended to facilitate the translation between the ``geometric'' and the ``dynamical'' languages in both directions.
 In \cite{GP10} and \cite{GP11} we will advance in this program.